 The behavior of Sample A

-When putting sample A into a small puddle of water, the half-disc fully sucked up water within six minutes and some of the material crumbled into fine grains.
+When putting sample A into a small puddle of water, the half-disc thoroughly sucked up water within six minutes, and some of the material crumbled into small grains.
 After water evaporation, the remaining disc and crumbled grains rehardened again.
 This material could be ideally used for hard-wearing surfaces indoors, like bottom floors of huts.

 The behavior of Sample B

-That means, this material is very prone to erosion by water and is therefore not suitable for building applications, which get in contact with water.
-But also, for indoor use, it only should be applied on non-hard-wearing surfaces due to its middle-high strength.
-It however could be used as plaster on walls keeping out insects.
-Especially if these plastered walls would be ‘papered’ – as the old colonists in Southern Africa called it.
+That means this material is very prone to erosion by water and is therefore not suitable for building applications that come into contact with water.
+Also, due to its middle-high strength, it should only be applied to non-hard-wearing surfaces for indoor use.
+However, it could be used as a plaster on walls to keep out insects, especially if these plastered walls were ‘papered’—as the old colonists in Southern Africa called it.

 The behavior of Sample C

-When putting sample C into a small puddle of water, no water was visually absorbed.
-I therefore fully immersed a lump of sample C fully underwater.
+When I put sample C into a small puddle of water, no water was visually absorbed.
+Therefore, I fully immersed a lump of sample C underwater.
 After being immersed for 20 days, no visual deterioration of the lump could be seen.
-Just very few, single grains spalled off.
+Just very few single grains spalled off.

-This kind of material is very hard-wearing, not prone to erosion by water, but does not stick together on its own.
-It therefore could be used as a replacement for rocks and gravel together with cement for creating concrete for hard-wearing surfaces outdoors, like stamping grounds in front of huts, grain silos, water tanks, and similar applications.
+This material is very hard-wearing, not prone to erosion by water, but does not stick together on its own.
+It, therefore, could be used as a replacement for rocks and gravel together with cement for creating concrete for hard-wearing surfaces outdoors, like stamping grounds in front of huts, grain silos, water tanks, and similar applications.

 Summary

 These simple, indicative tests with three different samples showed it clearly.
 No termite soil is comparable to another termite soil from a different area.
 Even on the same termite mound, materials from the outside layer and from under this outside layer behave differently.
-All materials are highly useable for the local population, either as building materials itself or as an aggregate for mixing with cement or mortar.
-But before using it for building applications, the above-described simple tests should be applied, if somebody has not got the local knowledge of a certain area.
-Locals will know through lore and traditions which part of termite mounds in the area can be used for which application.
+All materials are highly useable for the local population, either as building materials or as an aggregate for mixing with cement or mortar.
+But before using it for building applications, the above-described simple tests should be applied if somebody does not have local knowledge of a particular area.
+Locals will know through lore and traditions which part of termite mounds in the area can be used for what application.

 When extracting termite soil from a mound, not more than one-third of the mound’s material content above the surface should be removed.
-Up to this limit, a healthy termite colony can close the gaps in a relatively short time again to keep mound ventilation and protection against predators (mainly ants) functioning.
+Up to this limit, a healthy termite colony can close the gaps relatively quickly to keep mound ventilation and protection against predators (mainly ants) functioning.

 Lessons learned from termite soil as building material:

-• Every single termite mound consists of inner material, outer material, and outwash pediment material at the foot of the mound.
+- Every termite mound consists of inner material, outer material, and outwash pediment material at the foot of the mound.

-• Three different samples were taken, and every sample has different characteristics for different building applications.
+- Three samples were taken, each with different characteristics for different building applications.